 Make permanent the limit on pass-through business losses.

 Under rules enacted in 2017, when business owners report losses, they cannot use these losses to offset more than $250,000 of their non-business income (or $500,000 of non-business income in the case of married couples).
 This prevents high-income taxpayers from deducting losses that exist on paper only to reduce the income they report to the IRS.
 One of the rare provisions in the Trump tax law that looks good in retrospect, the limit on pass-through losses was set to expire with most of the other personal income tax changes after 2025.
 The CARES Act controversially suspended it for 2020 and retroactively for 2018 and 2019.
 The American Rescue Plan extended it for one year, through 2026.

 Eliminate the carried interest loophole.

 The preferential rates for capital gains unfairly benefit the wealthy, as already explained, but proponents usually argue that they somehow encourage investment.
-While that argument is always weak, it does not apply at all in the case of highly compensated people who find technical ways to disguise their earned income as capital gains in order to benefit from the lower rate.
+While that argument is always weak, it does not apply at all in the case of highly compensated people who find technical ways to disguise their earned income as capital gains to benefit from the lower rate.
 One example is the loophole allowing fund managers to report their “carried interest,” which is the money they earn for managing someone else’s investments, as capital gains income.
-The carried interest loophole would be less important anyway if Congress enacted the President’s proposal to eliminate the preferential capital gains rate for millionaires.
-But lawmakers would be wise nonetheless to remove the loophole entirely from the tax code.
+The carried interest loophole would be less important if Congress enacted the president’s proposal to eliminate the preferential capital gains rate for millionaires.
+But lawmakers would be wise, nonetheless, to remove the loophole from the tax code.

 End the benefits of “like-kind exchanges” of real estate for gains exceeding $500,000.